farzad1120/farzad-vscode-extention-pack/README.md

 # README

-## JS/TS Development Extention Pack
+## JS/TS Development Extension Pack

 This pack is for JS and TS Development.